Pictured Rocks National Lakeshore: History

 Although the Pictured Rocks shore waters are a rich fishing ground, the sandstone cliffs are dangerous to canoes and other open boats skirting the coastline.
 In 1658, the fur trader Pierre Esprit Radisson made this risky passage and noted that his Native American companions made an offering of tobacco to the local spirit of the cliffs.

 During the Romantic Era of the 1800s, a series of American writers described their feelings upon sight of the Pictured Rocks.
 Geologist and US Indian Agent Henry Rowe Schoolcraft visited in 1820 and remarked upon "some of the most sublime and commanding views in nature".
 In 1850, George Copway Kah-Ge-Ga-Gah-Bow, a Mississaugas Ojibwe writer and Methodist missionary, published The Traditional History and Characteristic Sketches of the Ojibway Nation, in which he cited the detailed description of the Pictured Rock by General Lewis Cass.
 Around 1850, developers planned a tourist resort, Grand Island City, adjacent to the Pictured Rocks near the current site of Munising.

 After the lumbering era ended around 1910, much of the land making up the current National Lakeshore reverted to the state of Michigan for unpaid property taxes.
 Eager for federal help and recognition, the state cooperated with the federal government in the region's redevelopment.
 In October 1966, Congress passed a bill authorizing the establishment of the Pictured Rocks National Lakeshore " to preserve for the benefit, inspiration, education, recreational use, and enjoyment of the public, a significant portion of the diminishing shoreline of the United States and its related geographic and scientific features."
 This was America's first National Lakeshore.

 On April 13, 2006, one of the named rock formations collapsed: the Inner Turret of Miner's Castle in the Munising Formation.
 The collapse was reported via cell phone by fishermen in the area, according to chief ranger Larry Hach.
 Miners Castle consists of crumbly cross-bedded sandstone poorly cemented by secondary quartz, according to Research Ecologist Walter Loope of the U.S. Geological Survey.
 Rockfalls along the cliffs typically occur in the spring and fall due to freezing-thawing action.

 On March 30, 2009, the Omnibus Public Land Management Act was signed into law, protecting 11740 acre of Pictured Rocks as the Beaver Basin Wilderness, spanning the 13 miles of shoreline.

-Representation in other media

 In 2010, singer Kid Rock filmed the video for his song "Born Free" at the Pictured Rocks National Lakeshore.

 In early 2014, Courtney Kotewa's snapshot of kayakers passing under a rock arch at the Pictured Rocks National Lakeshore was chosen as the grand prize winner of the 2013 Share the Experience photo contest, sponsored by the National Park Foundation.

+Geography

+Points of interest in the national lakeshore include Munising Falls, Miners River, Beaver Basin Wilderness, the Au Sable Light, Grand Sable Dunes, Grand Sable Lake, and Sable Falls.